bcdannyboy/spreadfinder/README.md

 - Outputs the top spreads to a CSV file.
 - Includes very basic visualization of the probabilities.
 - Performs Bayesian Network analysis for better spread selection.
+- **New:** Optional backtesting feature to evaluate the performance of identified spreads over historical data.

 ## Requirements